 - Lemonade and ginger ales are known to minimize nausea — drink some.

 - If the nausea is too much for you to handle, speak to your doctor.
-There are medications which can help combat this symptom.
+There are medications that can help combat this symptom.

 2. Excess Saliva